Nancy Wilson (rock musician): 1990s

 Around 1990, Wilson and sister Ann were approached to play a Red Cross benefit for the troops during the Gulf War.
 The promoter wanted Heart to play, but most of the band had been let go after the Brigade tour.
 Nancy and Ann coaxed Sue Ennis to join and play for the one-time event, along with another friend, Frank Cox.
 The band's name, Lovemongers, emerged as a counter to war-mongering sentiment surrounding the Gulf War.
 Since the band lacked a drummer, Ennis programmed a rhythm track into her keyboard and they brought a cardboard cutout of Ringo Starr on stage as a joke.
 The group played a wrap party for Singles (1992)--a film directed by Wilson's husband, Cameron Crowe—with a local Seattle band called Mookie Blaylock (the band was later renamed Pearl Jam).
 A four-song EP, which included a live version of Led Zeppelin's "The Battle of Evermore" and an updated version of the Heart standard "Crazy On You", came out in late 1992.
 A cover of "The Battle of Evermore" also appeared on the original soundtrack for the 1992 film Singles.

 In October 1991, Heart released Rock the House Live!, which chronicled songs played on the Brigade tour in 1990.
 Grunge had taken a firm hold on music by this time, and combined with the lack of big hits the album peaked at only 107 on the Billboard charts.

-The album Desire Walks On was released in November 1993 and peaked on Billboard at number 48.
+The album Desire Walks On was released in November 1993 and peaked on Billboard at No. 48.
 It was far from a flop – it received gold certification in August 1995 – but also far from the multiplatinum status their string of 1980s albums had been.

 Heart owed Capitol records one more album.
 Since their Lovemongers shows had received such a positive response, they decided to record an "unplugged" album.
 They recruited many rock notables to contribute to the record, titled The Road Home.
 John Paul Jones of Led Zeppelin served as producer; Layne Staley of Alice in Chains and Chris Cornell of Soundgarden both contributed.
-The album only reached number 87 on the U.S. Billboard 200, and the group was dropped by Capitol.
+The album only reached No. 87 on the U.S. Billboard 200, and the group was dropped by Capitol.